dqops/dqo/docs/working-with-dqo/installation/run-dqo-as-docker-container.md

 DQOps can be run as a Docker container in a server mode or in Shell mode.
 You can also build a custom DQOps container image.

+!!! note

-> Running DQOps as docker container is a preferred method for starting in a long-running production mode.
+    Running DQOps as docker container is a preferred method for starting in a long-running production mode.

 ## Prerequisites